eXascaleInfolab/clubmark/README.md

     NOTE: variance over the shuffles of each network instance is evaluated only for the non-flat structure. a  - the dataset is specified by arcs (asymmetric, directed links) instead of edges (undirected links), considered only for not .ns{a,e} extensions.
 NOTE:
-  - The following symbols in the path name have specific semantic and processed respectively: ('!', '^', '%', '#').
+  - The following symbols in the path name have specific semantic and processed respectively: ('=', '^', '%', '#').
   - Paths may contain wildcards: *, ?, +.
   - Multiple directories and files wildcards can be specified with multiple -i options.
-  - Existent shuffles are backed up if reduced, the existend shuffles are RETAINED and only the additional shuffles are generated if required.
+  - Existent shuffles are backed up if reduced, the existent shuffles are RETAINED and only the additional shuffles are generated if required.
   - Datasets should have the .ns<l> format: <node_src> <node_dest> [<weight>]
   - Ambiguity of links weight resolution in case of duplicates (or edges specified in both directions) is up to the clustering algorithm.
   --apps, -a[=[-]"app1 app2 ..."]  - apps (clustering algorithms) to be applied, default: all.